Assistantship applications now open!

 The ADA's ultimate goal is to support knowledge production in Africa by increasing the quantity and improving the quality of masters and doctoral graduates in South Africa and beyond.
 To this end, the ADA runs bi-annual training courses which are aimed at both expanding and adding depth to the knowledge pool and skillset of masters, doctoral and post-doctoral academics.

-2019 Winter School Presenters' Assistants (SU delegates):
+2020 Summer School Presenters' Assistants (SU delegates):

 PAs assist our workshop presenters with their day-to-day administrative tasks, ensuring that the workshop flows as smoothly as possible.
 In exchange, PAs are afforded the opportunity to gain experience in running an international conference and network with academics from across Africa.
-The cost of your course is included in the position (but not the cost of the certificate or textbooks, where applicable).
+The cost of your course is included in the position (but not the cost of the certificate or toolkits/textbooks, where applicable).

 Typical responsibilities would include the following